Lexar NQ790 2TB M.2 SSD

 Standard performance test

-The standard test was performed using a 5 GB file.
+The standard test was performed with a 5 GB file.
 A total score of 6552 points was achieved.

 AS SSD Read: Write: